Sigtuna

-Geography

-Sigtuna is situated at the bay Skarven, stretching around Upplands-Bro and a part of Lake Mälaren.

 Etymology

 The name of Sigtuna was moved from what is presently called Signhildsberg.
 The meaning of Sigtuna is contested.
 According to one theory, it is a compound name where the second element is -tuna and the first one is either of two closely related dialectal words, viz. sig meaning "seeping water" or "swamp" or sik meaning "swamp".
 As a basis for this interpretation, a brook south of Signhildsberg has been mentioned, or the fact that the estate was surrounded by marshy terrain.

 Another theory considers the name to be an ancient prestigious "wander toponym", meaning "strong fortress", like the Celtic toponym Segodunum, from Proto-Germanic *sigatūna, Old Norse Sigtún, cf. Proto-Germanic *segaz ~ *sigiz- "victory": Gothic sigis, Old Norse sigr, Old English sigor, Old Frisian sige, sīge, Old High German sigi, sigu.

 History

 Sigtuna was founded on what was then the shore of Lake Mälaren just over 1,000 years ago.
 It took its name from an ancient royal estate (see Uppsala öd) several kilometers to the west (see Fornsigtuna).
 Various sources claim King Eric the Victorious as founder while others claim King Olof Skötkonung.